xutongxue233/tiny-platform/README.md

 ## Introduction

 Tiny Platform is a modular backend management system built with **Spring Boot 3 + MyBatis Plus + Sa-Token + React + Ant Design Pro**.
-It features a multi-module architecture designed for easy maintenance and extensibility.
+It features a multi-module architecture designed for easy maintenance and extensibility, with dedicated security and storage modules for enterprise-level functionality.

 ## Star History